-ΑΡΝ General Plan & Zoning Designation Parcel Size (acres) Density Range Allowed Potential Unit Net Gain Existing Conditions & Opportunities to the south, which currently contains another inefficiently designed multifamily development constructed in the early 1950s.
+APN General Plan & Zoning Designation Parcel Size (acres) Density Range Allowed Potential Unit Net Gain Existing Conditions & Opportunities attractive if the site were combined with the property to the south, which Currently contains another inefficiently designed multifamily development constructed in the early 1950s.
 Even without a density bonus or lot assembly, redevelopment of the site could result in a net increase of up to 6 units.
-8367001038 Medium Density Residential & R-3 1.59 15 - 30+ 4 This 44-unit apartment complex was constructed in 1963 but appears to be fairly well preserved and maintained.
+8367001038 Medium Density Residential & R-3 1.59 5-30+ 4 This 44-unit apartment complex was constructed in 1963 but appears to be fairly well preserved and maintained.
 Its close proximity to bus routes and retail centers, which include a major supermarket chain store, make this an attractive property for future pedestrian-oriented redevelopment at significantly higher densities.
 In the nearer term, several new units could be added to the existing complex by building on top of structurally upgraded one-story garages for a net gain of at least 4 units.
 TOTAL 17.44 340